NativeScript/nativescript-app-sync/README.md

 nativescript-code-push rollback MyAppiOS Production --targetRelease v34
 ```

+> ⚠️ This rolls back the release to the previous CodePush version, NOT the AppStore version (if there was one in between).

-*NOTE: The release produced by a rollback will be annotated in the output of the `deployment history` command to help identify them more easily.*
+> 💁‍♂️ The release produced by a rollback will be annotated in the output of the `deployment history` command to help identify them more easily.

 </details>